chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 {{< note >}}
   Downgrade the number of instance_count for backend node will be data loss.
 We can not downgrade the backend node.
 {{< /note >}}

+### Is Automate HA supports unencrypted traffic with managed service like AWS-Opensearch / RDS ?
+ - No, Automate HA support https connection only with Managed services.

 ### How to check logs while doing backup or restore?

 Set *log-level* debug using the command `chef-automate debug set-log-level deployment-service debug` and execute *journalctl* command, `journalctl --follow --unit chef-automate`.